zigomir/vite-plugin-proxy/readme.md

 # vite-plugin-proxy

+# ⚠️ [vite now has own proxy](https://github.com/vuejs/vite#dev-server-proxy) – so don't use this plugin

 > what `devServer.proxy` is for `webpack-dev-server`, `vite-plugin-proxy` is for `vite`

 > it's a `vite` plugin that proxies your requests